PanthonImem/CS1951a-BlogPost/docs/README.md

 Compared two clusterings with the pie chart using keywords from categories attribute, we can see that the spectral clustering with bag of words is better at clustering actors/actresses and singers, while kmeans clustering with Doc2Vec is better at grouping athletes and politicians.

+The pie chart obtained from keywords in categories is however not completely accurate itself because, firstly, one person may have more than one occupation indicated in the category property; secondly, Wikipedia only give 9,620 pages from 10,000 most viewed Wikipedia articles in people the category property; and lastly, to compare with the results from k-mean algorithm, we disregarded several jobs, including novelists, comedians, and artists.

+To further develop the accuracy test, we should create labels for each person.
+One possible method is to detect a keyword (i.e. actor, actress, government, politician, singer, rapper, etc.) from either the lead, the categories attribute, or the description attribute.

 [blog-1](blog-1.md)
 [blog-2](blog-2.md)